Privacy notice

 Your data protection rights

 The rights available to you depend on our reason for processing your information.
+For further information about your data protection rights and how to make a request, please see Your rights.

 Your right to make a complaint

-The council tries to meet the highest standards when collecting and using personal information.
+The Council tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
-We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
+We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading, or inappropriate.

 If you want to make a complaint you can contact us on:

-Complaints team
+Complaints Team

 London Borough of Hounslow